-CDOT tunnels are managed in alignment with the CDOT asset-management process described in the Introduction to the Asset Plan Appendix.
+CDOT tunnels are managed in alignment with the CDOT asset-management process described in the Introduction to the Asset Plan Appendix on page A-1.
 While planned funding levels are expected to achieve a desired state of good repair for the next 10 years, as measured by CDOT's primary tunnels metric, significant modernization and other needs fall outside that metric.
-These needs will be met partly through new funding through the Statewide Bridge and Tunnel Enterprise, which added tunnels to its purview in 2021 (see page 23 of the main TAMP document).
+These needs will be met partly through new funding through the Statewide Bridge and Tunnels Enterprise, which added tunnels to its purview in 2021 (see page 23 of the main TAMP document).